meshramkajal/Speech-Recognition/README.md

 Code:-

-# Add more user inputs and responses here
-responses = {
+ Add more user inputs and responses here:- responses = {
     "new user input": "Corresponding response",
     ...